A Dictionary of Rhythm Types

 What I offer here are some of the main features that I think may help distinguish between these and other types of tunes.
 These descriptions are informal, based on experience, discussions, and my continuing research into written works and dances.
 I owe a great deal to many people for their descriptions, comments, and lengthier discussions.
 As a result, there are many people to whom I owe my sincere gratitude.
-Any errors here are my own.
+However, any errors here are my own.

 I begin with a necessary, but too often ignored, distinction between songs and tunes.
 I then turn to descriptions of (I) rhythm patterns in twos: reels, hornpipes, marches, barndances, (Irish) polkas; (II) rhythm patterns in 3s: (double) jigs, slip jigs, single jigs, slides, waltzes, and mazurkas; and finally (III) Irish airs.

 Song/Tune distinction: This distinction is simple.
 A tune is a melody without words.
 A song is a melody with words.
 Failing to make this distinction in conversation indicates a lapse in focus or, perhaps, sincere interest.
 Correcting someone who fails to make this distinction will be viewed as “judgy” even though it is correct — in which case, truth be told, the person regarding the correction as judgy is in fact being the one who is judgy!
 Still, in almost all circumstances, my advice is don’t.
 In what follows I’ll be discussing tunes, not songs.
 Of course, some people don’t key into this distinction until they’ve been playing tunes for a while.
 Also be aware that unlike here, some people use the word “air” when referring to any melody, song or tune.
 This is an historical usage that has been often reinforced.
 For example, in the late eighteenth century James Aird Jr. published his six volume work, calling them all Aird’s Airs – each volume contains jigs, reels, hornpipes, quick marches, polkas, as well as others — but no songs.
 Other people, such as myself, will reserve the word “air” for tunes played slowly and expressively by a single instrumentalist.
 These are “Irish airs.”

 I. Rhythms in 4s